TopRedMedia/displaycontrol/README.md

 ## short track

 The package could be used to control displays and projectors by all supported vendors either via serial connection or ethernet.
-Currently, it is under heavy development which means that more vendors will be added shortly.

 ### Connections